santhiya17072006-design/IT-Support-Ticket-Management-System/README.md

 IT Support Ticket Management System is a web-based application developed to manage and track technical support requests efficiently.

-The system helps users create support tickets and allows administrators to manage and resolve issues.
+The system allows users to raise support tickets, track issue status, and helps administrators manage and resolve technical issues.

 ## Features